After Paris checkup, Algeria's Bouteflika signs April vote decree

 Reported by the official news agency APS, the decree was Bouteflika’s first public act after he returned from a hospital visit in Paris on Thursday for what state media called health check-ups following a stroke at the start of last year.

-No television footage or pictures were immediately released of the 76-year-old leader, whose brief hospitalization once again fueled speculation about whether he himself will be able to run for re-election in April.
+No television footage or pictures were immediately released of the 76-year-old leader, whose brief hospitalisation once again fueled speculation about whether he himself will be able to run for re-election in April.

 Bouteflika is an important Western ally against militant Islamists in North Africa.